 Exhibitor Manual

-Last updated on 4/22/2025
+Last updated on 3/12/2026

-Line 1: [EXHIBITOR NAME] [BOOTH LOCATION]
+Line 2: [EXHIBITOR NAME]

-You must come prepared with your own collapsible cart if you need to bring many things inside this way.
-Volunteers and staff will be on standby if physically able to help.
+You must come prepared with your own collapsible cart if you need to load many things inside.
+Anything delivered to the warehouse before the festival will be brought to your booth prior to set-up.

 Note: The walls of the Student Center are owned by the Smithsonian Museum.
 Please do not tape/attach anything to the walls, and all standing banners must be at least 4 inches away from the wall.
 Also note that your booth space only includes your booth.
 All decorations must be brought by you, including a tablecloth.
 The UDC Student Center is an eco building with beautiful natural sunlight, which means it can get a bit warm even with the A/C settings on high.
 We recommend coming prepared with a portable fan.

-You also have the option of setting up your booth space on Friday, June 6, before the author hall/apothecrafty opens up to attendees.
+You also have the option of setting up your booth space on Friday, June 5, before the main signing opens up to attendees.
 The time window for this is 9AM to 12PM.
 You can use the event map to locate your booth.
-The festival concludes at 6PM on this day, after which you are free to leave books and decorations at your table for the next day.
+Please park in the garage, take the elevator to level A, and enter the venue from the terrace doors.
+The main entrance will be reserved for attendees attending the Gilded Gears event only.

 Note: The walls of the Student Center are owned by the Smithsonian Museum.
 Please do not tape/attach anything to the walls, and all standing banners must be at least 4 inches away from the wall.
 Also note that your booth space only includes your booth.
 All decorations must be brought by you, including a tablecloth.
 The UDC Student Center is an eco building with beautiful natural sunlight, which means it can get a bit warm even with the A/C settings on high.
 We recommend coming prepared with a portable fan.